Dasharo/presentations/dasharo_roadmap.md

         - release date changed to Q2'24 (+1)
     - (RELEASED) RCS Talos II v0.7.0 planned for Q3'23

+DUG#4:
+- no response from Immunefi
+- we have to cancel KGPE-D16 from roadmap at some point

+- plans for Talos II new release, blockers by Thierry

 ---

 # Dasharo Server Roadmap